electrode-io/electrode/docs/chapter1/intermediate/build-a-progressive-web-app.md

 ### Prerequisites

 We need certain API keys for push notifications.
-To generate these values, visit
+To generate these values, visit [Firebase](https://console.firebase.google.com/):

+1. Create a new project.
+2. Click on the settings icon
+3. Open `Project settings`.
-1. [Firebase](https://console.firebase.google.com/) and create a new project.
-Click on the settings icon and open `Project settings`.
-Navigate to the `CLOUD MESSAGING` tab and note down your `Server key` and the `Sender ID`.
+4. Navigate to the `CLOUD MESSAGING` tab and note down your `Server key` and the `Sender ID`.
 2. In the `client/images` directory, add the [logo 192x192](https://github.com/electrode-io/electrode/blob/d4142ee0c938cbf973a429ee8467052aa4e1c9be/samples/universal-react-node/client/images/logo-192x192.png) and [logo 72x72](https://github.com/electrode-io/electrode/blob/d4142ee0c938cbf973a429ee8467052aa4e1c9be/samples/universal-react-node/client/images/logo-72x72.png) icon images.
 We'll use these logos for the `Add to Homescreen` banner and push notifications.

 ### Generating a Service Worker

-Generating a service worker in an electrode app is as simple as adding a config file.
+Generating a service worker in an electrode app is as simple as adding a configuration file.
 Navigate to`<your-awesome-app>/config`and create a new`sw-config.js`:

 ```js
 module.exports = {